plone/training/docs/mastering-plone/volto_talkview.md

 - `content.details.data` holds the raw html.
 To render it properly we use `dangerouslySetInnerHTML` (see <https://reactjs.org/docs/dom-elements.html#dangerouslysetinnerhtml>)

-The result is not really beautiful because the text sticks to the left border of the page.
+The result is not really beautiful, because the text sticks to the left border of the page.
 You need to wrap it in a `Container` to get the same styling as the content of `DefaultView`:

 ```{code-block} jsx